dasmith2/davebase/README.md

 I use Django template inheritance to describe the hierarchy.

-There's a weakness here.
-If you want to make an app that's reusable between sites, the templates of that app have to inherit from something.
-I've provided the this_site.html layer, and that should provide sufficient flexibility most of the time.
-But I could see it being the case that an additional layer of inheritance could be required between this_site.html and my_new_wacky_app.html

-I think we have a choice between src-ing Javascript files (and then the further choice of doing some kind of fancy Javascript load mechanism), or just inlining the Javascript directly.
-Inlining directly does have the risk that the code could get big and clutter up the page.

-But that's exactly what I hope to avoid by inlining the Javascript.
-The critical thing is to keep the Javascript organized in such a way that it's easy to know where code is being used, and therefore easy to know whether or not it's ok to change it or remove it.

-Inlining the Javascript and CSS also gives us the option to make the CSS a bit more dynamic, using variables for colors and such without requiring a CSS compiler.

 ### All sites

 djaveForm.fields renders problems like <div style="problem">This field is required</div>.
 It's most helpful to just color all "problem" text red by default.
-So .problem { color: #f00; } belongs in main/templates/all_sites_css.html, which gets copied around to all the websites. all_site_css.html should stay pretty small.
+So .problem { color: #f00; } belongs in main/templates/css/all_sites.css, which gets copied around to all the websites.

 I like to start with margins and padding 0, and add them back in again as necessary.
 When it comes to vertical spacing, by convention, I use margin-top.
 This is like saying, "Everybody drive on the left hand side of the road."
 It doesn't matter which side of the road everybody drives on as long as it's the same side of the road.
-So anyway, this top-margins-only approach gets set up in all_sites_css.html too.
+So anyway, this top-margins-only approach gets set up in all_sites.css too.

 main/templates/all_sites.html is for HTML that applies to all sites.
-As you can imagine, this too should be kept small.
-It includes 3 libraries: jQuery, Handlebars for Javascript templates, and Roboto, a nice font from Google.
+It includes 4 libraries: jQuery, Handlebars for Javascript templates, Roboto which is a nice font from Google, and last but not least, all_sites.js which includes global utility kinds of things such as helper functions for ajax that go well with tables.

 ### Specific site

-Now, davebase does provide this_site_css.html, but it's empty.
+Now, davebase does provide this_site.css, but it's empty.
 This file is meant to be overwritten by the specific sites.
-The reason davebase provides this_site_css.html is so that this_site.html can come pre-loaded with the correct css link.
+The reason davebase provides this_site.css is so that this_site.html can come pre-loaded with the correct css link.
 Obviously you can modify this_site.html to your heart's content as well.